RaySCS/Classical-Problems/README.md

 * Fibonacci.py: Getting the nth term fiboncci number
 * factorial.py: Getting the factorial of all integers below n
 * armstrongNumber.py: Check whether a number is an armstrong number
+* neonNumber.py: Check whether a number is a neon number